neighbourhoodsnetwork/zeroex-take-order-bot/README.md

 <br>

 Next put the desired orders in the `./src/order.js` file, which bot will go over them in order to try to clear.
-The format should be valid `javascript` object and all properties of a valid Order struct is required.
+The format should be valid `javascript` object and all properties of a valid Order struct are required.
-`validInputs` and `validOutputs` should only have one item each, if not, only the first items going to be used by the bot and rest of themwill be ignored.
+`validInputs` and `validOutputs` should only have one item each, if not, only the first item of each going to be used by the bot and rest of them will be ignored.
 Example:
 ```javascript
 {